DevisettyMahidhar/asdfg/README.md

 - If the provided key is present in the linked list, deletes the node and returns the value it holds; otherwise, returns null.

 ### SymTable_replace
-- If the key is present in the linked list, replaces the old value with the new value and returns the old value; otherwise, returns null.
+- If the key is present in the linked list, replaces the old value with the new value and returns the old value; otherwise, returns null

-## How to Use

-1. Include the necessary header files in your project.
-2. Implement the functions according to your requirements.
-3. Utilize the provided functions to manage and manipulate the symbol table.
+We have chosen to implement the symbol table using a hash table due to its superior efficiency over a linked list.
+By employing a hash function, we generate keys that determine the index where nodes are stored within the table.
+This strategy streamlines access to elements as we can directly locate items by their respective indices, resulting in significant time savings.